 I’m here today to discuss the topic of BEATS.
 Or, where can i buy hip hop beats?
 Yeah.
-We all love them, but few know how to hit your soul like my beats do.
+We all love them, but few know how to hit your soul as my beats do.
 Haha.
-Well I’m exaggerating a little.
+Well, I’m exaggerating a little.
 But I really do enjoy making them.

-It’s easy, they move my spirit like few other things can, and give me chills.
+It’s easy, they move my spirit as few other things can, and give me chills.
 If you’re reading this, I’m sure you feel the same way.

 First off, I’ve gotten approached probably hundreds of times online about my beats.
 Most people will not get back to you even if you give them free stuff.

 HUH?
 You may be saying: But that doesn’t really make sense Stu.
 They acted interested to the point of basically begging for the beat!

 Yes I know, but you see some people want to further their own careers and not help you in the process.
 As soon as you mention $, they all vanish like cockroaches.

 I used to be bitter about it.
 But I learned that it’s part of the scene.
 Most of these people will not stick around for long.
 That sounds harsh but it’s the truth.
 If you’re serious about your music you will have a few things: